 The meningococcal serogroup B recombinant vaccine is another available vaccine that specifically protects against the most common form of meningococcus found in outbreaks, serotype B.

 This vaccine is recommended for adolescents, greater than age 10 through age 25 years in certain high risk scenarios.
 Two doses should be given at least 1 month apart.

 Another meningococcal vaccine, called Menomune, is a polysaccharide vaccine.
 It is the only meningococcal vaccine for people over age 55 years.

 The most common side effect is soreness at the injection site or mild fever.

 Rotavirus is a virus that is the most common cause of diarrhea, cramps, and vomiting in infants and toddlers worldwide.
 The virus is spread from person to person.
-Before the vaccine was developed, as many as 80% of young children in the U.S. came down with symptoms of rotavirus disease.
+Before the vaccine was developed, as many as 80% of young children in the United States came down with symptoms of rotavirus disease.
 Tens of thousands of children were hospitalized and 20 to 60 children died of the disease each year.